What are amino acids?

 - Aging

-- HIV/AIDS (improvement glutathione status)
+- HIV/AIDS (improving glutathione status)

 - Sports (better endurance, faster recovery)